smileinnovation/imannotate/README.md

 We provide a way to launch a _built_ Imannotate instance.
 This one build the Application (in Go) + UI with Angular, and provides a Docker image named `smileinnovation/imannotate`.

-The quick method is to use our `docker-compose-prod.yml` file with Docker-Compose to startup the service:
+The quick method is to use our `docker-compose.yml` file with Docker-Compose to startup the service - use the Makefile at least one time to let the build process to be done:

 ```
+make
-make prod
+# or make prod (that is the default)

 # then navigate to http://localhost:8000
 ```

+Next time, you can only use "docker-compose up" command.

+If you want to rebuild images for production, use `make build` then you can use "docker-compose up".
+Or, the easiest way is to call `make` that rebuild and start the service.

 ### Build your own